 Normally when we cover these battles I spend a lot more time on the run-up to the battle than on the actual battle itself.
-Here, though, I’ve already done that.
-If you don’t feel like clicking, the upshot is that Muslim advances into Frankish territory were simply an extension of their Iberian conquests.
-They were just rolling along, basically, the way expanding empires do.
+In this case, there’s not really much to say—the “cause” was that the Arabs had just conquered most of Iberia and were still rolling along, the way expanding empires do.
 As I already noted, there’s a dearth of information on the battle from the Muslim perspective, so I’m afraid that’s about all there is to say on that side.
 We should say a little something about the Christian forces, though.

 First, we should note that this was not just a Frankish army facing off against the Muslims, even though the Franks get most of the historic credit for the victory.
-The European army actually came together at the urging of Odo, the Duke of Aquitaine (d.
+The Christian army actually came together at the urging of Odo, the Duke of Aquitaine (d.
 730s).
 Not very much is known about Odo, but we we can be pretty sure he wasn’t a Frank from all the times he fought against the Franks.
 He’d also already defeated some kind of Umayyad army at Toulouse in 721.
 Odo lost the rematch, with the Umayyads winning decisively at the Battle of Bordeaux in 732 on their way to Tours, and his remaining forces fell back to meet up with the Franks.
 In addition to the Franks and the Aquitanians, Charles’ forces included Lombards from Italy, Swabians, Burgundians, and even some as yet un-Christianized Germans from the Rhine region.
 But let’s go with “the Franks” for short.

 By the way, if you are of the view that Tours saved “Western Civilization,” then the Battle of Toulouse should also be of interest to you.
 Charles Martel only began preparing for a Muslim attack after he’d gotten wind of Odo’s victory.
 Without that victory, the Franks might have had to deal with an Arab army on their doorstep without the benefit of an 11 year heads-up.
 But I digress.